A beginner’s guide to the Trans-Siberian (Updated July 2023)

 Online or at the station ?

-If you have a Russian bank card you can buy it online on RZD, RZD, the National Russian railway website/App.
-It has a very good easy to use interface (in English), or if you have a local friend in Russia ready to buy the tickets for you (with their credit card and you give them cash in exchange ).
+If you have a Russian bank card you can buy it online on RZD, the National Russian railway website/App, or Tutu.ru (the official website has a very good easy to use interface in english), or on Russiantrain.com with you Visa/Mastercard.

 The website uses a different english spelling for some cities like Moscow is Moskva, St Petersburg is Sankt Peterburg, Khabarosvk is Habarovsk … Try different spelling if the regular one doesn’t work.